fusion-io/authenticate/README.md

 ### Good news for users don't find a suitable protocol.

 So if you don't think these above protocols are suitable, and you decided to write one for you.
 That's great!
 Now you are becoming seriously!
-Please check the CUSTOM PROTOCOL part.
+Please check the [CUSTOM PROTOCOL](docs/CUSTOM_PROTOCOL.md) part.

-# CUSTOM PROTOCOL

-TBD
+### Tips:

 # BEST PRACTICES

 TBD

+# CUSTOM PROTOCOL

+Please checkout how the [document about making a Protocol](docs/CUSTOM_PROTOCOL.md).

-# CONCEPTS
+# CONCEPTS AND DEFINITIONS

-Refer to docs/CONCEPTS_AND_DEFINITIONS
+Please check out [our concepts](docs/CONCEPTS_AND_DEFINITIONS.md) when building this package.

 # WORDS FROM AUTHOR

-We love `PassportJS` but we want to say farewell to it!
+First of all, we love `PassportJS`!

+[Here are the reasons](docs/REASONS_WHY.md) why we moved out of the PassportJS and decided to create this package.